gaganmaheshwari/blog-webjeda/_posts/2016-07-04-jekyll-categories.md

 ---
 title: How to use Jekyll Categories and Tags?
-desc: I'm using tags in my Jekyll blog without using any plugin.
+desc: I have implemented tags in my Jekyll blog without using any plugin.
 Categorizing any content helps users to find what they are looking for or to find more information on a certain type of content.
 keywords:
 author: sharathdt
 image: jekyll-categories.png